vlang/v/doc/docs.md

 }
 ```

-For more examples and the docs, see [vlib/orm](https://github.com/vlang/v/tree/master/vlib/orm).
+For more examples and the docs, see <a href='https://github.com/vlang/v/tree/master/vlib/orm'>vlib/orm</a>.

 ## Writing Documentation